darrenldl/blockyarchive/RSBX_SPECS.md

 - Output sequence number of the blocks to log

 ## Sort workflow
-1. Check if destination has sufficient space for a complete replica of the current file(may not be sufficient estimate)
-2. Read block from input file sequentailly, write to position calculated from sequence number and block size to output file
+1. Read block from input file sequentailly, and write to position calculated from sequence number, block size and burst error resistance level to output file
+- The burst error resistance level by default is guessed using the **Guessing burst error resistance level** procedure specified above
+- The first metadata block is used for all metadata blocks in output container
+- The last valid data block is used for each sequence number

 #### Handling of missing blocks
 - Jumps/gaps caused by missing blocks are left to file system to handle(i.e. this may result in sparse file, or file with blank data in the gaps)

-#### Handling of corrupted blocks
-- Still write to output file

-#### Handling of duplicate metadata/data blocks
-- Append block to FILENAME.TIME.rSBX.leftover, where FILENAME is the specified archive name(not the name stored in metadata), TIME is string of format "%Y-%M-%D_%h%m" of the start of the sorting process

 ## To successfully encode a file
 - File size must be within threshold